bgoonz/docs-collection/github/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/managing-pull-requests-for-dependency-updates.md

 ---
 title: Managing pull requests for dependency updates
-intro: 'You manage pull requests raised by {% data variables.product.prodname_dependabot %} in much the same way as other pull requests, but there are some extra options.'
+intro: "You manage pull requests raised by {% data variables.product.prodname_dependabot %} in much the same way as other pull requests, but there are some extra options."
 redirect_from:
   - /github/administering-a-repository/managing-pull-requests-for-dependency-updates
   - /code-security/supply-chain-security/managing-pull-requests-for-dependency-updates
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Repositories